FireBlinkLTD/prxi/README.md

   // log message function
   logInfo: console.log,

   // log errors function
   logError: console.error,

   // optional custom error handler errorHandler,

+  // optional custom error handler for HTTP/2 connection
+  // only in use when mode =
+  http2ErrorHandler,

   // optional additional headers to add or remove from the upstream request
   // if value is null - header if presented will be removed